hirotoyoshidome/meff/README.md

 # meff
-meff is a Measurement of Effectiveness for some release.
+meff for Measurement of Effectiveness for some release.

 ### init.